JMHenri/jekyll-now/_posts/2018-5-6-User-Controlled-Database.md

 ##### Displaying user data?

-It can be done by setting up a read-access system to your database-server.
-This lets you pull out fun information like usernames and emails to keep your site looking up to date and informative
+It can be done by setting up an account with read-access on your web-server to your database.
+This lets you pull out fun information like usernames and emails to keep your site looking up to date and informative.
+With good permissioning, it will only be able to read what you need it to read.

 Setting up a read system like this does destroy one of the two benefits of this separation of duties.
 1. ~~My user data is immune to compromise via injections.~~